 I want to show you how to save money with essential oils by replacing some of the products you generally buy for your home or your family with effective DIY alternatives.
-By using essential oils in your home you can replace expensive cleaning products, petro-based air fresheners, fancy bath bombs, specialty soaps, first aid supplies, and even specialty skin care products.
-Using essential oils can even help you reduce your carbon foot print by choosing more eco-friendly products and reusable containers.
-And you only need a few drops of essential oil.
+By using essential oils in your home you can replace expensive cleaning products, petro-based air fresheners, fancy bath bombs, specialty soaps, first aid supplies, and even specialty skincare products.
+Using essential oils can even help you reduce your carbon footprint by choosing more eco-friendly products and reusable containers.
+And you only need a few drops.
 Let me show you how to save money with essential oils.

-Over the Christmas Season I’ve been using essential oils diffused in an ultrasonic essential oil diffuser.
+Over the Christmas Season, I’ve been using essential oils diffused in an ultrasonic essential oil diffuser.
 Diffused essential oils clean the air, add a small amount of humidity to the dry winter air to keep sinuses from drying out and skin from cracking.
-The essential oils also clean the air of stale odors, smoke, bacteria, and viruses to keep you healthier.
-Plus the extra humidity helps you to stay healthier, so that bacteria doesn’t stick to your sinuses.
+They also clean the air of stale odours, smoke, bacteria, and viruses to keep you healthier.
+Plus the extra humidity helps you to stay healthier so that bacteria doesn’t stick to your sinuses.

-If you live in an area of high humidity, essential oils can be diffused using a reed diffuser, like this one, that doesn’t add extra moisture to the air.
-They can still provide the air cleaning power and replace commercial air fresheners at a lower cost to both your health and your purse.
+If you live in an area of high humidity, they can be diffused using a reed diffuser, like this one, that doesn’t add extra moisture to the air.
+They can still provide air cleaning power and replace commercial air fresheners at a lower cost to both your health and your purse.

-Over the holidays I ordered several bottles of essential oils from my two favorite essential oils distributors, Plant Therapy and Rocky Mountain Essential Oils.
-I chose these two companies for my essential oil needs because they provide documentation for batch testing of the purity of their essential oils.
+Over the holidays I ordered several bottles from my two favourite distributors, Plant Therapy and Rocky Mountain Essential Oils.
+I chose these two companies because they provide documentation for batch testing of the purity.

 When it comes to essential oils less is more.
-While a 10 ml (1/3rd ounce) bottle of essential oils may seem pricey you don’t need a lot for potency.
+While a 10 ml (1/3rd ounce) bottle may seem pricey you don’t need a lot for potency.
 This makes even the more expensive essential oils good value.
-For instance most regular skin care essential oils should be used at a 2% dilution.
+For instance, most regular skincare essential oils should be used at a 2% dilution.
 How much is that?
-That’s only 4 drops of essential oils in one of those 10 ml roller ball bottles with a carrier oil.
-Adding more won’t make the essential oil work any better.
-Your body reaches a threshhold of benefit, and after that, adding more will just be wasting your essential oils and burdening your liver and kidneys.
+That’s only 4 drops in one of those 10 ml rollerball bottles with a carrier oil.
+Adding more won’t make them work any better.
+Your body reaches a threshold of benefit, and after that, adding more will just be a waste and burden your liver and kidneys.

 For acute issues like sore joints, skin problems, sniffles, and colds and flu, a 3% dilution is recommended.
-That’s just 6 drops of essential oil in a 10 ml roller ball bottle with a carrier oil.
-Again using more essential oils won’t heal your body any faster.
+That’s just 6 drops in a 10 ml rollerball bottle with a carrier oil.
+Again using more won’t heal your body any faster.
 Essential oils support your body’s own ability to heal itself and that takes time.
-Using more essential oils can’t speed that up.
+Using more can’t speed that up.

-For times when there is a high prevalence of bacteria or you are making a natural cleaning solution you may go as high as 5%.
-For a salve to soothe an infection that’s only 10 drops in a 10 ml roller bottle or 60 drops in a 2 ounce salve recipe.
-You’ll only need 30 drops of essential oils in a 16 ounce bottle of cleaning solution, to provide strong antibacterial cleaning power.
+For times when there is a high prevalence of bacteria or you are making a natural cleaning solution, you may go as high as 5%.
+For a salve to soothe an infection that’s only 10 drops in a 10 ml roller bottle or 60 drops in a 2-ounce salve recipe.
+You’ll only need 30 drops in a 16-ounce bottle of cleaning solution, to provide strong antibacterial cleaning power.
 (Hint: Add 1 tablespoon of Dr. Bonner’s liquid Castile soap to act as a surfactant and a carrier for the essential oils.)

 How many drops of essential oil for an ultrasonic diffuser?

-If you are using an ultrasonic essential oil diffuser , you’ll put water in the reservoir and add a few drops of essential oils to the water before turning on the essential oil diffuser.
-But how much essential oil do you need to add?
+If you are using an ultrasonic essential oil diffuser , you’ll put water in the reservoir and add a few drops to the water before turning on the diffuser.
+But how much do you need to add?

-Most essential oil diffusers that hold 100 ml. of water (about 1/3 to 1/2 a cup) will run efficiently with 4 to 6 drops of essential oils in the reservoir.
-If your diffuser holds 150 ml to 200 ml of water you can use 6 to 8 drops of pure essential oils each time you run your diffuser.
+Most diffusers that hold 100 ml. of water (about 1/3 to 1/2 a cup) will run efficiently with 4 to 6 drops in the reservoir.
+If your diffuser holds 150 ml to 200 ml of water you can use 6 to 8 drops each time you run your diffuser.

-How far will a 10 ml essential oil bottle go?
+How far will a 10 ml bottle go?

-A 10 ml bottle of pure essential oil provides 200 drops of essential oil.
+A 10 ml bottle of pure essential oil provides 200 drops.
 That’s enough to run your diffuser once a day for a month or twice a day for 2 weeks.
-It’s enough essential oil to make 33 — 10 ml essential oil rollers for acute health issues or 20 — 10 ml essential oil rollers for first aid problems at a 5% dilution.
+It’s enough to make 33 — 10 ml rollers for acute health issues or 20 — 10 ml rollers for first aid problems at a 5% dilution.

-If you are coping with a skin infection like MRSA you might try a 5% dilution in a salve and you’ll get 3 to 4 — 2 ounce batches of salve out of a single 10 ml essential oil bottle.
-Compare that to the cost of ineffective, petrolatum-based creams and you’ll see that essential oils are cost effective.
-If you are dealing with a MRSA infection or other serious health issue use any homemade treatments in consultation with your doctor.
-Essential oils can interact with prescription medicines.
+If you are coping with a skin infection like MRSA you might try a 5% dilution in a salve and you’ll get 3 to 4 — 2-ounce batches of salve out of a single 10 ml bottle.
+Compare that to the cost of ineffective, petrolatum-based creams and you’ll see that essential oils are cost-effective.
+If you are dealing with an MRSA infection or other serious health issues use any homemade treatments in consultation with your doctor.
+They can interact with prescription medicines.

-Pure essential oils vary in price depending on the plant that the essential oil is distilled from.
-Some dear essential oils, like Jasmine essential oil or rose essential oil take hundreds of pounds of flowers to win just a few ounces of essential oils.
-Other essential oils like the citrus peel oils, require just a few pounds of plant material.
-This will be reflected in the cost of the essential oils.
-Generally pure essential oils are a much better value than diluted essential oils.
+Pure essential oils vary in price depending on the plant that the oil is distilled from.
+Some like Jasmine or rose, take hundreds of pounds of flowers to get just a few ounces.
+Other ones like citrus peel require just a few pounds of plant material.
+This will be reflected in their cost.
+Generally, pure is a much better value than diluted.

-If you are using Frankincense essential oil for skin care a 10ml bottle of Frankincense Carteri will cost about $15 (Plant Therapy Organic) and will let you make 5 — 2 ounce bottles of anti-aging face serum.
+If you are using Frankincense for skincare a 10ml bottle of Frankincense Carteri will cost about $15 (Plant Therapy Organic) and will let you make 5 — to 2-ounce bottles of anti-aging face serum.
 (3% dilution) or $3 per batch.
-That leaves enough savings to pick up some rose hip oil, sea buckthorn, raspberry seed, or pomegranate oil to use as a carrier oil and still save money over the commercial anti-aging eye serums that are full of chemicals and preservatives you don’t want. (usually $20 to $100 per ounce).
+That leaves enough savings to pick up some rosehip oil, sea buckthorn, raspberry seed, or pomegranate oil to use as a carrier oil and still save money over the commercial anti-aging eye serums that are full of chemicals and preservatives you don’t want. (usually $20 to $100 per ounce).
 (Or use this recipe for a natural anti-aging eye serum with elderflowers.)

 Or you can create a natural cleaning solution by adding 1 tablespoon of Dr. Bonner’s liquid soap and 30 drops of essential oil in a 2 cup spray bottle.
 Lemon essential oil is just $8 for 10ml (Plant Therapy); Tea Tree Essential oil is $7 (Plant Therapy).
-So one batch of all-purpose spray cleaner is around $1.25, with these potent antibacterial, anti-fungal essential oils.
-You just need to add a good quality glass spray bottle for all your cleaning needs.
+So one batch of all-purpose spray cleaner is around $1.25, with these potent antibacterials, anti-fungal essential oils.
+You just need to add a good-quality glass spray bottle for all your cleaning needs.